 I am so honoured to bear witness for you as you take time for yourself.
 I know how hard it is to manage everything, let alone when a major change happens in your life.
 So, i’d like to meet your needs.
 As we work together, we put a plan in place and work on goals that help you get there.
 Something that makes therapy effective is regularly booked sessions, typically weekly or bi-weekly – this establishes rapport as well as a foundation for the work that is crucial for you to do at home, between sessions.
-Our time together can be anywhere from 1 to 6 sessions or more as needed – it is important to me that you get the support you are looking for!
-I also provide single-session Birth Story Healing Support.
+Our time together can be anywhere from a single session, 6 sessions or as long as you need it – it is important to me that you get the support you are looking for!
 I trust that you already have the knowledge in place: You are the expert in your life.
 I follow your lead in the session.
 I am hear (spelling intentional) to offer you support and guidance during the session, as well as hold space for you in what you need to share.

 We heal in community: Being with others to unpack this and get support is an important part of adjusting to this new role in your life.
 This goes the same for any new transition in your life – as social creatures we thrive when in a community.
 I’d be so honoured to be a part of yours.

 “You do not just wake up and become a butterfly, growth is a process” – Rupi Kaur